 The person who needs a new light fixture in their kitchen has very different priorities from a facilities manager who needs to upgrade an entire office building’s electrical system.
 Residential clients might be focused on aesthetics, budget, and quick turnarounds.
 Commercial clients, on the other hand, are often concerned with code compliance, energy efficiency, and long-term maintenance contracts.
 It’s crucial to recognize the distinct needs of these two groups.
 Tailor your website pages, blog posts, and advertisements to speak to each segment separately.
 This ensures your messaging is relevant and demonstrates that you have the specific expertise required for their project.

-Research Your Local Market
+How to Research Your Local Market

 As an electrician, your business is fundamentally local, and your content should reflect that.
 Pay attention to what’s happening in your community.
 Are new housing developments being built?
 Is there a local push for green energy and solar panel installation?
 Join local Facebook groups or browse community forums like Nextdoor to see what electrical issues people are discussing.
 This research helps you understand the specific demands of your local market.
 A strong social media marketing presence can be a great tool for this, allowing you to listen to local conversations and tailor your content to what your neighbors actually need, from generator prep before storm season to smart home installations.